 If you have been arrested for a DUI in Dunwoody, experienced DUI trial attorneys James “Skip” Sullivan and Bob Chestney are available to discuss your case anytime – including after-hours and weekends!
 Mr. Chestney is Board Certified in DUI Defense by NCDD (National College for DUI Defense) and Mr. Sullivan is a former prosecutor.
 Our experienced Dunwoody DUI lawyers offer a free in-office consultation on how we can effectively defend your Dunwoody DUI charges.
 Call us today at 404.816.8777.

+As a warning to drivers and boat operators this summer season, the Governor’s Office of Highway Safety has instituted its Belts and Buoys program targeting drivers and boaters as well as its Drive Sober or Get Pulled over program.
+Georgia State Patrol will be enforcing its 100 Days of Summer H.E.A.T and Operation Zero Tolerance campaigns and we expect a concentrated effort with these campaigns to continue over the summer holiday period through Labor Day.
 If you are charged with a DUI in Dunwoody, contact our experienced Dunwoody DUI lawyers today at 404.816.8777 for a free consultation.
 Our DUI defense lawyers are familiar with Dunwoody Municipal Court as well as DeKalb County State and Superior courts.

 Dunwoody Municipal Court is a court of “limited jurisdiction,” meaning that they do not have jury trials there for DUI cases.
 As a matter of fact, the prosecutor in Dunwoody Municipal Court has a policy of not trying any DUI cases in municipal court.
 If your case is not resolved successfully through negotiations with the prosecutor and we need to fight your case, your Dunwoody DUI will need to be transferred to the DeKalb County court system.